 - 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally conducted.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) The fixed electrical installation should be tested every 5 years.
-At the time of the assessment, it was confirmed that the last electrical installation conditioning report (EICR) was carried out on 8th July 2020.
-The date of the next scheduled EICR inspection is July 2025.

-- 4) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
+At the time of the assessment, it was confirmed that the next scheduled test was October 2024. - 4) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
 This information is held by the Estate Services Manager Bryan Low. - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
-This cyclical contract is managed by the inhouse Gas Team. - 7) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.
+This cyclical contract is managed by the inhouse Gas Team.
+Gas supply is internal. - 7) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.